 What if higher education was made more accessible for visually impaired students in Virginia through online resources?

 Earlier this year, I entered the 10 Ideas policy writing competition.
-The yearly competition is by the Roosevelt Network, the largest student-run think tank in the nation.
+The yearly competition is by the Roosevelt Network, a nonpartisan student-led think tank that is part of the Roosevelt Institute.
 Policy ideas and solutions can be for the local, state, and federal levels.
 Categories include healthcare, human rights, energy and the environment, foreign policy, economy, democratic access, and education.

 About my policy idea

-My policy idea was on how to help students with vision impairments prepare for the transition to post-secondary education.
+My policy idea talk about how to help students with vision loss (inclusive of blind/low vision) prepare for the transition to post-secondary education.
 My school district didn’t have a transition specialist or any additional staff to assist me in preparing for college with a disability.
-I didn’t know of any programs that could assist me after graduation.
-I spent many hours trying to figure out how to get services in college, what Disability Services could do for me, and what services I would need.
+I didn’t know of any programs that could assist me after graduation and I spent many hours trying to figure out how to get services in college, what Disability Services could do for me, and what services I would need.

 My policy solution involves a collaboration with the state Department of the Blind and Visually Impaired and the state Department of Education.
 They will create a website on transition resources for students with vision impairment.
 It will be for students, families, and teachers to access anytime, from anywhere.